 As illustrated, Ethereum’s account balance is just a reflection of the banking system.
-However, the additional functionalities enabled by the Ethereum blockchain, such as smart contracts, allow functionalities beyond just debiting and crediting accounts.
+But smart contracts and other features enabled by the Ethereum blockchain make it possible to do more than just debit and credit accounts.

 Advantages of UTXO

-- It is possible to process multiple transactions outputs at the same time hence enabling parallel transactions an provides a scalable infrastructure
+- It is possible to process multiple transactions outputs at the same time hence enabling parallel transactions and providing a scalable infrastructure

 - High level of privacy since users acquire new addresses for each transaction

 Advantages of Account Balance Model

-- Each transaction needs to make only one reference and one signature to produce on output, less space is consumed
+- Each transaction needs to make only one reference and one signature to produce an output, less space is consumed

 - Ease and simplicity in coding

 - Since there exists no blockchain-level concept of the source of a specific set of coins, blacklisting coins used for illicit purposes is impractical.
 Hence each coin is as valuable as the next; fungibility.

-The UTXO model has certain restrictions that make it hard to build applications on the blockchain and incompatibility with smart contracts.
+The UTXO model has certain restrictions that make it hard to build applications on the blockchain and is incompatible with smart contracts.

 Meanwhile, the account balance model faces scalability issues and is exposed to double spending unless an incremental nonce counteracts such attacks.